gusye1234/nano-graphrag/readme.md

 ## Known Issues

 - `nano-graphrag` didn't implement the `covariates` feature of `GraphRAG`
 - `nano-graphrag` implements the global search different from the original.
-The original use a map-reduce-like style to fill all the communities into context, while `nano-graphrag` only use the most important and central communites and return the response in one LLM-calling.
+The original use a map-reduce-like style to fill all the communities into context, while `nano-graphrag` only use the top-K important and central communites (use `QueryParam.global_max_conside_community` to control, default to 512 communities).
+- `nano-graphrag`'s Data Source Id is local, meaning it always starts at 0 at any response and you have to remap it into the current session.
+So it's kinda useless right now.